 Most people don’t know your business exists.
 Only you can change that.
 As you create content and get it out there, with links to your website

 One of the most compelling types of content is user-generated.
 It means that your customers create it and you get to publish it.
 Consider this: You have a customer who is thrilled with your product or service.
 You know this because you have asked for feedback from customers.
 Charlie has sent you his feedback with a picture using your product.
 You contact Charlie and ask him is you can use his comments and photo on your Facebook or Instagram page, or both.
-Now, it’s not you talking about your brand’s value, it’s Charlie, and every day guy who loves it.
+Now, it’s not you talking about your brand’s value.

 #5 Turn Leads into Customers